MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Container.md

   * $callback-object; An object where the callback method is defined

   * $callback-name; method name of the callback.
-A name ending in `-rk` gets a raku widget instead of a native object.

   * %user-options; A list of named arguments which are provided to the callback.
-A special named argumend, `:give-raku-objects`, is used to provide raku objects instead of the native objects in the same way the extension `-rk` would do.
-This might be a better way because one can check the named argument if a raku object is provided or not, see examples below.

 ### Example